brian220/PyTorch-YOLOv3/README.md

 the image `data/custom/images/1.png` has the label path `data/custom/labels/1.txt`

 * In `parseJson.py`
-Detect the img and store the detection result in json format  , Which is a list of dictionaries and each dictionary represent an img detection result in the following structure:
+Detect the img and store the detection result in json format,
+Which is a list of dictionaries and each dictionary represent an img detection result in the following structure:
    ```
    {